Enalean/tuleap-documentation-en/languages/en/user-guide/svn.rst

 And conversely, when reading the artifact description it is also very helpful to immediately see how the change was implemented.

-The integration of Subversion in |SYSPRODUCTNAME| precisely provides
-|SYSPRODUCTNAME| users with this bi-directional cross-referencing
-mechanism.
-This is achieved through the use of reference patterns that are automatically detected by |SYSPRODUCTNAME| in either the follow-up comments of the project artifacts or in the messages attached to a Subversion commit.
+The integration of Subversion in Tuleap precisely provides Tuleap users with this bi-directional cross-referencing mechanism.
+This is achieved through the use of reference patterns that are automatically detected by Tuleap in either the follow-up comments of the project artifacts or in the messages attached to a Subversion commit.